– About us –

 Both Dr Steve Migden and Dr Sherry Henig have considerable experience with a wide range of young people and their needs.

 Steve Migden has held professional and supervisory positions in: a psychiatric day treatment center for children and adolescents; a hospital-based learning disabilities assessment program; university-based doctoral and post-doctoral psychology training clinics; and a residential treatment center for adolescents.
 He has served on a variety of professional committees, including those dealing with learning disabilities, psycho-educational assessment, adolescent substance abuse, and best practices in educational consultation.
 He is a Certified Educational Planner (CEP), as well as a full Professional Member of the Independent Educational Consultants’ Association (IECA), where he has served on the Board of Directors and held a number of other leadership positions.

 Sherry Henig has thousands of hours of clinical experience with children, adolescents and young adults.
 A full professional member of the Independent Educational Consultants’ Association (IECA), Sherry also has the distinction of being a Certified Educational Planner (CEP), a designation that is only given to those who have achieved the highest level of competence in educational consulting.

 In total, Steve and Sherry have advised hundreds of families, and they have made close to a thousand first hand site visits to schools and special programs throughout the country.
 In these visits, Steve and Sherry meet with students, teachers, administrators and clinicians, gaining personal knowledge of each setting.
-Please click here to see a list of many of the locations we’ve visited.
+Please click here to see a list of the locations we’ve visited.